 1. NOMENCLATURE AND CONSTITUTION

-a) This Competition shall be designated the Bournemouth Football League and known as The Bournemouth Hayward Football League (BHFL) (Saturday Section and Sunday Section) and shall consist of not more than 200 Clubs approved by the sanctioning authority.
+a) This Competition shall be designated the Bournemouth Football League and known as The Bournemouth Hayward Football League (BHFL) (Saturday Section and Sunday Section) and shall consist of not more than 100 Clubs (in each Saturday and Sunday section) approved by the sanctioning authority.

-All such Member Clubs must be affiliated to an affiliated County Football Association and their names and particulars shall be returned annually by the appointed date on the Form D to the Hampshire/Dorset/Wiltshire County Football Association.
+b) All such Member Clubs must be affiliated to an affiliated County Football Association and their names and particulars shall be returned annually by the appointed date on the Form D to the Hampshire County Football Association.
 The area covered by the Competition Membership shall be:-

 (i) to have grounds or headquarters situated in the area of the B.D.F.A. or